phillipberndt/pqiv/README.markdown

 Changelog
 ---------

+pqiv 2.4 (work in progress)
+ * Properly handle if a user closes pqiv while the image loader is still active

 pqiv 2.3
  * Refactored an abstraction layer around the image backend
  * Added optional support for PDF-files through